hemz19-05/Project---Shopping-Cart-Web-App/README.md

 - Add user login/authentication
 - Store data in a real database using SQLAlchemy
 - Improve frontend with React or Bootstrap

+## 🌟 If you liked this project...
+Give it a ⭐ on GitHub, clone it, play with it, and follow along my journey!